 Can I talk to a current Saint Anselm College student before making my decision?

 Yes.
-Our students are happy to connect with you over Skype to help you make an informed decision and to better understand the student perspective.
-Please contact Mercy Lara-Bautista to schedule a Skype call with a current student.
+Our students are happy to connect with you over Zoom to help you make an informed decision and to better understand the student perspective.
+Please contact Mercy Lara-Bautista to schedule a Zoom call with a current student.

 Will it cost more if I study two majors?